danny0838/git-store-meta/README.md

 current Git repo.
 Of course you can modify the hooks afterwards to fit your needs better.

+You can use the `--fields` option together with `--install` to define which fields the pre-commit hook shall record when it creates a data file from scratch.

 Note that the installation is skipped to avoid a dangerous overwrite if there are existing hooks.
 In this case you can rename the existing hook files, run the installation again, and merge the hook contents manually.
 The `--force`